Table of Contents

 Pick the highest-stakes release gate first.
 For DocNetwork, it was the registration surge.
 For your team, it might be the weekly production deploy or a compliance-critical release.
 Centralize the tests for that gate first and prove the model works.

 Make results visible to everyone who asks "are we ready?"
 This means product managers, QA leads, and engineering directors, not just the developer who wrote the test.
-If the only way to check test results requires SSH access or a CI login, you don't have visibility.
+If the only way to check test results requires SSH access or a CI login, you do not have visibility.
 You have tribal knowledge.

 Automate the trigger.
 The single biggest improvement is removing the human from the "remember to run tests" step.
 Tests should fire on deployment, on schedule, or on Kubernetes events, not on someone's todo list.